-XIV.
+XV.
 PROCEDURES

-- A. Each facility shall develop Standard Operating Procedures consistent with this policy. - B. The Youth Parole Bureau shall develop Standard Operating Procedures consistent with this policy. - C. The Standard Operating Procedures shall include a comprehensive process for completing YLS/CMI reassessments. - D. The Standard Operating Procedures shall include a step by step process for how to complete to utilize the YLC/CMI in decisions throughout the youth's commitment to DCFS. - E. The Standard Operating Procedures shall include an approval process for YLS/CMI reassessments and other identified areas, as needed.
+- A. Each facility shall develop Standard Operating Procedures consistent with this policy. - B. The Youth Parole Bureau shall develop Standard Operating Procedures consistent with this policy.

+- C. The Standard Operating Procedures shall include a comprehensive process for completing YLS/CMI reassessments. - D. The Standard Operating Procedures shall include a step by step process for how to complete to utilize the YLC/CMI in decisions throughout the youth's commitment to DCFS. - E. The Standard Operating Procedures shall include an approval process for YLS/CMI reassessments and other identified areas, as needed. - F. The Quality and Oversight Unit shall develop review checklists for both the YLS/CMI and the case plan and conduct quality review meetings as outlined in policy.